Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Personal Data and GDPR/01_Personal-Data-and-GDPR.md

 - **Lecture 1** (30 mins): The lecture should discuss the practical aspects of preserving privacy of data subjects, including information on applying privacy-preserving techniques in research, including anonymisation versus pseudonymisation.
 - **Lecture 2** (30 mins): Performing a Data Protection Impact Assessment (DPIA) and using it to conduct risk assessments of collecting and storing personal data.
-- **Exercise 1 &ndash; Case study** (45 mins): Discussing real or fictitious case and preparing a consent form.
+- **Exercise 1&mdash;Case study** (45 mins): Discussing real or fictitious case and preparing a consent form.
-- **Exercise 2 &ndash; Anonymising a fictitious dataset** (45 mins): Look at an exemplary dataset and evaluate it in class for privacy concerns, work with the anonymisation tool (Resource 12).
+- **Exercise 2&mdash;Anonymising a fictitious dataset** (45 mins): Look at an exemplary dataset and evaluate it in class for privacy concerns, work with the anonymisation tool (Resource 12).

 ### Materials to Prepare